IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 This one starts with `@Transaction(false)` - the "false" means that this function is not typically intended to change the contents of the ledger.
 Transactions like this are typically __evaluated__.
 You'll often hear such transactions referred to as "queries".
 As you can see, this function only takes `myAssetId`, and will return the value of the whatever state that key points to.

-Take a look at the other transactions in the contract at your leisure, then when you're happy, let's move on to starting the Local Fabric environment...
+Take a look at the other transactions in the contract at your leisure, then when you're happy, let's move on to starting the 1 Org Local Fabric environment...
 </details>

 ---

 <details>
 <summary><b>3.
-Start the Local Fabric environment</b></summary>
+Start the 1 Org Local Fabric environment</b></summary>

 The panel titled `FABRIC ENVIRONMENTS` (in the IBM Blockchain Platform view) allows you to operate a simple Hyperledger Fabric runtime using Docker on your local machine.
 Initially, it will be stopped, and you should see:

 ```
-Local Fabric  ○ (click to start).
+1 Org Local Fabric  ○ (click to start).
 ```

 1. Click that message and the extension will start spinning up Docker containers for you.
-The message "Local Fabric runtime is starting..." will appear, with a loading spinner, and when the task is complete you will see a set of expandable/collapsible sections labelled `Smart Contracts`, `Channels`, `Nodes` and `Organizations`.
+The message "1 Org Local Fabric runtime is starting..." will appear, with a loading spinner, and when the task is complete you will see a set of expandable/collapsible sections labelled `Smart Contracts`, `Channels`, `Nodes` and `Organizations`.

 > Command Palette alternative: `Connect to a Fabric Environment`

-That's all you need to do in this step, but before moving on let's learn a little more about what _Local Fabric_ comprises.
+That's all you need to do in this step, but before moving on let's learn a little more about what _1 Org Local Fabric_ comprises.
 We won't go into _too_ much detail in this tutorial, but here are a few handy facts to know:

 <!-- TO DO: Replace this with a link to the Fabric docs and a diagram perhaps?? -->